Falkland Islands Wildlife Photography Trip – December 2022 (14 days)

 Included: Internal flights (within the Falklands), accommodation – shared (14 days), all meals, expert wildlife and nature photographer Scott Portelli as your guide/host.

-Excluded: International flights to Mt Pleasant (Falklands) from Chile, Overnight Accommodation Santiago prior to tour, Excess baggage costs on local flights
+Excluded: International flights to Mount Pleasant (Falklands), overnight accommodation in Santiago prior to tour, excess baggage costs on local flights

 Scott Portelli is a Sydney based photographer who has traveled the world extensively photographing in some of the most remote destinations, including The Arctic, Antarctica, Falklands, Galapagos, Azores, Africa and the South Pacific.